President Donald Trump is headed to Walter Reed for a 'semiannual physical'

 WASHINGTON — President Donald Trump is undergoing what he has described as a "semiannual physical" at Walter Reed National Military Medical Center on Friday.

 The visit, which the White House announced earlier this week, comes as Trump is preparing to travel to the Middle East on the heels of a ceasefire deal in the Israel-Hamas war.
-White House press secretary Karoline Leavitt had described it as a "routine yearly check up," although Trump had gotten his annual physical in April.
+White House press secretary Karoline Leavitt described it as a "routine yearly checkup," although Trump had his annual physical in April.

-The White House declined to explain why he was getting a yearly checkup six months after his annual exam.
-But in an exchange with reporters Thursday, Trump said it was a “semiannual physical.”
+The White House declined to explain why Trump was getting a yearly checkup six months after his annual exam.
+But in an exchange with reporters Thursday, the Republican president said it was a “semiannual physical.”

 The president is scheduled to return to the White House after his visit to Walter Reed, which is located in Bethesda, Maryland.

-His April physical found that he was “fully fit” to serve as commander in chief.
+Trump's April physical found that he was “fully fit” to serve as commander in chief.
 The three-page summary of the exam done by his doctor, Navy Capt.
-Sean Barbabella, said Trump has lost 20 pounds since a medical exam in June 2020 and said Trump has an “active lifestyle” that “continues to contribute significantly” to the well-being of the president, 79.
+Sean Barbabella, said he had lost 20 pounds (9 kilograms) since a medical exam in June 2020 and said he has an “active lifestyle” that “continues to contribute significantly” to the well-being of the president, who's 79.

 At the April physical, Trump also passed a short screening test to assess different brain functions.